Key Stage 1

 Lag B’Omer is celebrated every year with an exciting whole school outing.

-In all our Limmudei Kodesh provision, we enjoy the diversity of minhagim that can be found in our school and this is introduced at each Chag.
+In all our Limmudei Kodesh provision, we enjoy the diversity of minhagim (customs) that can be found in our school and this is introduced at each Chag.

 OUR SECULAR CURRICULUM (LIMMUDEI CHOL)